arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 # Installation

-This app requires a 64 bit linux environment to run.
+This app requires a 64bit Debian/Ubuntu environment to run.
 If you're on OS X or Windows, I've included a vagrant file to easily spool up a 64bit Ubuntu vm.

-## Using Vagrant
+## Using vagrant
 [Install Vagrant](http://docs.vagrantup.com/v2/installation/index.html)

 [Install Virtualbox](https://www.virtualbox.org/wiki/Downloads) (you can also use VMWare)